pyofwave/PyOfWave/docs/server/source/Extending/CoreModule.rst

 Using PyOfWave's Core module
 ****************************

 pyofwave_server.core provides facilities that are shared, somehow, by all protocols and extensions.
-Specifics for extending this are provided by my :doc:'Authentication' , :doc:'DataStorage' , :doc:'Operations' , and :doc:'Protocols' .
+Specifics for extending this are provided by my :doc:`Authentication`, :doc:`DataStorage`, :doc:`Operations`, and :doc:`Protocols`.

 core.auth
 =========
 Auth provides basic services for authentication and profiles in PyOfWave.
-To access a solid object, use :py:data:SETTINGS.AUTH .
+To access a solid object, use :py:data:`SETTINGS.AUTH`.

 This object has the following methods.